htdebeer/paru/index.md

 end
 ```

+The script `do-pandoc.rb` first checks if there is one argument.
+If so,
+it is treated as a path to a pandoc markdown file.
+That file is mined
+for its metadata and if that metadata contains the property *pandoc*,
+the fields of that property are interpreted are used to configure a paru
+pandoc converter.
+The key of a property is called as a method on a
+\`Paru::Pandoc\`\` object with the property's value as its argument.
-You now can convert a markdown file, say `my_document.md` that contains
-a metadata block like:
+Thus, a pandoc markdown file that contains a metadata block like:

 ``` {.yaml}
 ---